A Project is a logical collection of Ansible playbooks, represented in Tower.

 The set of Permissions assigned to this project (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other Tower elements are Privileges.

-This screen displays a list of the privileges that are currently available for a selected User.
-The privileges list may be sorted and searched by Name, Type, or Role.
+You can access the project permissions via the Permissions tab next to the Details tab.
+This screen displays a list of users that currently have permissions to this project.
+The list may be sorted and searched by User, Role, or Team Role.

 The Permissions tab allows you to review, grant, edit, and remove associated permissions for users as well as team members.
 To assign permissions to a particular user for this resource: